 The Sterling typewriter of 1905 was a mixture 19th and 20th century design and manufacturing technology.
+The Sterling typewriter was offered as a less expensive typewriter, priced at only $25.00, compared to $100 for other keyboard machines.
 Instead of the standard type-bars and four row keyboard of the 20th century typewriters, it had a swinging sector type-element and a three-row keyboard (with a double shift) giving three characters for each key.
 The construction of the Sterling was also mixed, with a 19th century cast iron frame but with many pressed metal moving parts (not machined or cast), showing the cheaper means of production that was appearing in machines at the beginning of the 20th century.

 Very little is known about the Sterling typewriter and today model 1 is very rare, with only a handful known.
 Model 2 is also rare, with perhaps a dozen known.

 Charles J. Paulson, ‘a subject of the King of Sweden and Norway, residing in Brooklyn’, patented the Sterling in 1901, with the patent being granted in 1903.
 The Sterling 1 was manufactured by the Sterling Typewriter Company, Newark, New Jersey, likely in 1905, with the Sterling 2 appearing in 1911.
 The Sterling 1 was listed in the ‘The Annual report of the State Treasurer – New York (State) Treasurer’s Office’, of 1905, with a price of $25.00, substantiating the likelihood that the Sterling 1 appeared on the market during that year.

 Paulson was a professional inventor and patented many devices including a ‘means for securing measuring instruments centrally in bottles’, ‘means for renovating phonograph-needles’, and a ‘soap bubble generator’.